godotengine/godot-benchmarks/web/README.md

 ## Development

-- Create JSON data or fetch existing JSON data from the live website.
+- Create JSON data or fetch existing JSON data from the live website, and copy the JSON files into the `src-data/benchmarks` folder.
+Files should be named using format `YYYY-MM-DD_hash.json` where `hash` is a 9-character Git commit hash of the Godot build used (truncated from a full commit hash).
-- Save this JSON data to the `content` folder with the following naming convention:
+  The files can also have the `.md` extension (for backward compatibility), but they should still be JSON inside.
-  `YYYY-MM-DD_hash.json` where `hash` is a 9-character Git commit hash of the Godot build used (truncated from a full commit hash).
+- Run [./generate-content.py](./generate-content.py).
+This should create `.md` pages in both the `content/benchmark` and the `content/graph` folders.
 - Run `hugo server`.

 ## Production